 Twin princely entrances

 A great few minutes for Australian cricket, as the Waugh brothers are born in the Sydney suburb of Bankstown.
 Steve, about four minutes older than Mark, made his Test debut five years before his brother lit up Adelaide with a dreamy 138 in 1990-91.
-Mark had been called up to replace Steve, but they eventually became the first twins to play in a Test together; in all they did it 108 times.
+Mark had been called up to replace Steve, but they eventually became the first male twins to play in a Test together; in all they did it 108 times.

 With the inaugural World Cup looming, snow swept across England, causing widespread disruption and the abandonment of play in two County Championship matches, while several others were prematurely ended as players shivered in temperatures of around 50 Fahrenheit.
 A letter in the Times warned that we were entering a new ice age.
 Five days later the tournament began... in temperatures in the high 70s as spectators sweltered in the heat.

 Birth of one of the greatest bowlers of all time - George Lohmann.
-The statistics of his career are jaw-dropping: in 18 Tests he took 112 wickets at the average of 10.75.
+His stats are jaw-dropping: in 18 Tests he took 112 wickets at the average of 10.75.
 To put that in context: nobody else with 70 Test wickets has an average below 15.
 Lohmann took a wicket every 34 balls, and conceded just 1.88 runs per over.
 It was stealth and cunning that brought him his wickets rather than pace: he was little more than medium.
 In South Africa in 1895-96 he was utterly devastating, albeit against an extremely poor side.
 Lohmann took 35 wickets in three Tests at the average of 5.80.
 His strike rate was a wicket every 14 balls - just over two overs.
 It was in South Africa that he died of tuberculosis in 1901, aged only 36.

 At Headingley, Brendon McCullum's New Zealand completed a famous win to square the Test series against England 1-1.
 The 199-run victory was New Zealand's second largest in terms of runs in Test cricket, their first in the 21st century in England, and it kept them undefeated in a seventh straight Test series.
 At the heart of the victory was their bold new brand of cricket: they made 804 runs at almost five an over and won comfortably despite the weather taking almost a day out of the game.
 On the final day it was spin that sealed the deal for them: offspinner Mark Craig and part-timer Kane Williamson picked up three apiece on the visibly wearing surface.

 Birth of a man who went on to become the oldest living Test cricketer.
-New Zealand batsman Lindsay "Dad" Weir inherited the title when England's Alf Gover died in October 2001, and held it until his death in October 2003, aged 95.
+New Zealand batter Lindsay "Dad" Weir inherited the title when England's Alf Gover died in October 2001, and held it until his death in October 2003, aged 95.
 Weir played 11 Tests, none of which his side won, and top-scored with 74 not out against South Africa in Christchurch in 1931-32, an innings in which nobody else made more than 17.

 Opening bowler Martin Suji, born today, played in three World Cups and three ICC Trophy competitions for Kenya.
 His finest moment in international cricket came in the 2003 World Cup Super Six match against Zimbabwe.
 Suji took 3 for 19 to catapult his side into the semi-final.
 But he was forced to sit on the sidelines as Kenya's infighting led to them being isolated from international cricket, and when they did eventually return in 2006, a serious knee injury ended his international career.